Call Today! 888-234-8376

 Hodgkin’s Lymphoma and Non-Hodgkin’s Lymphoma

-Of the two, Non-Hodgkin’s lymphoma is significantly more common that Hodgkin’s lymphoma and has a very high 5-year survival rate that is reflected in the insurance industry’s general “positive” outlook about taking on clients who have been diagnosed with Non-Hodgkin’s lymphoma in the past.
+Of the two, Non-Hodgkin’s lymphoma is significantly more common that Hodgkin’s lymphoma and has a very high 5-year survival rate that is reflected in the insurance industry’s general “positive” outlook about taking on these cancer survivors.

-For those who have been diagnosed with Hodgkin’s lymphoma, while the 5-year survival rate may not be as high, don’t get too downtrodden because it to is rather high compared to other types of cancer.
-You may be eligible to qualify for a traditional term or whole life insurance policy after a period of time has passed since you were declared in remission.
+For those who have been diagnosed with Hodgkin’s lymphoma, the 5-year survival rate isn't as high.
+Still, you may be eligible to qualify for a traditional term or whole life insurance policy after a period of time has passed since you were declared in remission.

 Because of increased survival rates, many life insurance companies will begin to consider applicants after they’ve been in remission for a minimum of 12 months.